-The Broad Institute of MIT and Harvard offers paid winter and summer internship in science writing and communications.
+The Broad Institute of MIT and Harvard offers paid winter and summer internships in science writing and communications.

 Launched in 2004, the Broad is a biomedical research center located in Cambridge, MA.
 The institute is dedicated to improving human health by using genomics to advance our understanding of the biology and treatment of human disease, and to helping lay the groundwork for a new generation of therapies.

 These paid winter and summer internships, based in the Office of Communications, are designed to provide interns with a comprehensive, mentored experience that touches on many of the major activities of a communications department in an academic research institute.

 Interns gain experience in a variety of science writing and communications approaches.
 In particular, interns have opportunities to:

 - Research, report, and write stories, Q&As, blog posts, and other content for the Broad Institute website, all geared toward a smart, curious lay audience.

 - Develop new content for the Broad's Facebook, Twitter, and Instagram accounts.

 - Collaborate with designers to develop infographics and other visual material.